Give it to me straight, doc: Is Obamacare dying?

-For a patient that just turned seven and has already survived numerous near-death experiences, the Affordable Care Act's prognosis is not so bad.
+For a patient who just turned 7 and has already survived numerous near-death experiences, the Affordable Care Act's prognosis is not so bad.

-"It's a little like a patient with diabetes," Dr. Mario Molina, CEO of Molina Health Care, a major insurer on the ACA exchanges, told NBC News.
-"It's relatively healthy at the moment, but if we don't take care of ourselves we could be in trouble in the future."
+"It's a little like a patient with diabetes," Dr. Mario Molina, chief executive of Molina Health Care, a major insurer on the ACA exchanges, told NBC News.
+"It's relatively healthy at the moment, but if we don't take care of ourselves, we could be in trouble in the future."

 President Donald Trump and other top Republicans argued that they needed to repeal the law and replace it because Obamacare is in a state of collapse.
 Trump said last week that Obamacare "will explode."